-Mission RCMP’s Serious Crime Unit investigating early-morning explosion at restaurant - Maple Ridge News
+Mission RCMP’s serious crime unit investigating early-morning explosion at restaurant - Maple Ridge News

-The Mission RCMP’s Serious Crime Unit (SCU) is investigating an early-morning explosion which took place at a restaurant on Wednesday, Aug.
-11.
+The Mission RCMP’s serious crime unit (SCU) is investigating an early-morning explosion that took place at a restaurant on Wednesday (Aug.
+11).

-At 4:14 a.m., police received a report of an explosion at Sagnam Restaurant & Catering on the 32000 Block of Lougheed Highway, said Cpl.
+At 4:14 a.m., police received a report of an explosion at Sagnam Restaurant & Catering in the 32000 block of Lougheed Highway, said Cpl.
 Jason Boon with the Mission RCMP.

-The scene was immediately secured pending further investigation, which will be conducted jointly by the Mission RCMP’s SCU, forensic teams and the Lower Mainland RCMP’s Explosive Disposal Unit, Boon said.
+The scene was immediately secured pending further investigation, which will be conducted jointly by the Mission RCMP’s SCU and forensic teams and the Lower Mainland RCMP’s explosive disposal unit, Boon said.

 He said the investigation is in its early stages, and he couldn’t comment on the nature of the explosion, only that no fire resulted from the blast.

-Boon also said that he couldn’t comment whether or not the restaurant was targeted.
+Boon also said that he couldn’t comment on whether the restaurant was targeted.

-No injuries or major damage to the building occurred, and the explosion was self contained within the restaurant, Boon said.
+No injuries or major damage to the building occurred, and the explosion was contained to the restaurant, Boon said.

 The blast blew out several windows, and shattered glass remains littered around the front entrance of the restaurant.